Abruzzo, Italy (Part I of IV) – A Private Tour of Masciarelli Winery

 In 2000, they were awarded by Gambero Rosso Guide the Best Italian Red wine award in all Italy for their Montepulciano, Villa Gemma Rosso 1995.
 Then in 2004, Masciarelli was awarded by Gambero Rosso Guide the Best Italian winery and Winemaker in all Italy.
 Since their beginning in 1991, they have produced over 2 million bottles of wine.

-This continues to be attributed to Gianni’s creed that his winery is founded on, “I do not sell wine, I sell emotions”.
+The success of the Masciarelli Winery continues to be attributed to Gianni’s creed that his winery is founded on, “I do not sell wine, I sell emotions”.
 For him, truly good wine was not about selling or taste alone.

 Written by Amalia Maloney Del Riego